-default In the default format, the OVF descriptor for the vApp excludes identity information such as MAC addresses, BIOS UUIDs, and deployment environments.
+default

-$\label{lem:networkConfigSection} NetworkConfigSection.
-The information is typically specific to the VDC in which the vApp was last deployed, and is unlikely to be portable to other $$ (VDC) = (VDC) (VDC$ identity In the identity format, all deployment-specific information in the vApp or template is retained in the download.
+In the default format, the OVF descriptor for the vApp excludes identity information such as MAC addresses, BIOS UUIDs, and NetworkConfigSection.
+Ths information is typically specific to the VDC in which the vApp was last deployed, and is unlikely to be portable to other deployment environments.